-The book begins in Shanghai in 1900 and tells the story of Wang Weijun.
-Blinded in one eye during a childhood game of William Tell, Wang loses himself in a world of magic, languages and Shakespeare.
+Shanghai, in the year 1900.
+Blinded in one eye during a childhood game of William Tell, Wang Weijun loses himself in a world of magic, languages and Shakespeare.
 An excellent student, Wang has high hopes of breaking away from the old ways of his country and continuing his study abroad, but an unfortunate, or perhaps unwise, choice sees his future veering off course.
 So, when the Great War begins, he seizes the opportunity to leave his past behind by signing up as a translator for the Chinese Labour Corps.

 We follow Wang on his long journey to France.
 What he finds there jolts him out of his one-eyed admiration for the West and plunges him into a new and wholly unexpected battle in which East and West, tragedy and comedy, love and suffering meet, and the darkness of war is illuminated in ways he could never have anticipated.